 Physicians Scientists & Engineers for Healthy Energy - to give us healthy pause about potential health, safety and environmental effects.

 If we can help you with your testing, let us know.
 We do not provide a biased result for any agenda, but objective data and interpretation.
+We treat all opinionated sources with equal skepticism.
 Please refer to our discussion of professional ethics.
 We use reputable labs experienced with the effects of natural gas and industrial development on water wells, and we have been recognized by the Ohio EPA as a top-rung chemical data collector, in addition to our other credentials.